 The problem with this approach is that your air does not get completely cleansed as not all of it passes through your air purifier and actually just flows directly to your air handler through the main return duct.
 So if you use the bypass approach your indoor air quality may only improve slightly and not to a level you require.

 The Non-Bypass Connected Approach

 In this approach, your air purifier is attached right on your air handler.
 It can be placed between you supply duct and air handler or return duct and handler.
-This approach ensures all air going back into your home goes through your air purifier first and so if you have a really good air purifier attached your air handler you should see a considerable improvement in your homes air quality.
+This approach ensures all air going back into your home goes through your air purifier first and so if you have a really good air purifier attached to your air handler you should see a considerable improvement in your home's air quality.
 Check out the video below to better visualize this set up.

 The trouble with the connected approach though is that if your purifier is not snug fit and connected properly you can get air leaks.
 Once you have air leaks in your HVAC system, not only will your HVAC not pump air through your home properly but poor air will sip through the cracks and gaps between your air purifier and your HVAC system resulting in poor air quality anyway.
-Any air leak as a result of poor installation will defeat the purpose or your air purifier no matter how it is installed in your HVAC system.
+Any air leak as a result of poor installation will defeat the purpose of your air purifier no matter how it is installed in your HVAC system.